JuanMi96/Cesium/README.md

 ## Getting Started

-If you are starting out with Dojo, the following resources are available to you:
+If you are starting out with Dojo and Dijit, the following resources are available to you:

 * [Tutorials][]
 * [Reference Guide][]